jcmoraisjr/haproxy-ingress/README.md

 * `test`: Runs unit tests.
 * `linux-build`: Compiles HAProxy Ingress and generates an ELF (Linux) executable despite the source platform at `rootfs/haproxy-ingress-controller`.
 Used by `image` step.
 * `image`: Compiles HAProxy Ingress locally and generates a Docker image.
-* `docker-build`: Compiles HAProxy Ingress and generates a Docker image using a multi-stage Dockerfile.
+* `docker-builder`: Compiles HAProxy Ingress and generates a Docker image using a multi-stage Dockerfile.